dheerajputlur/Buster/README.md

 });
 ```

-In an Electron application (has DOM access so iframes can be tested)
+In an Electron application (has DOM access so iframes can be tested):
 ```javascript
 window.BUSTED = require('busted.js');